Nashville and Memphis might be tourist destinations, but now there is another reason to visit Tennessee, sports betting!

 Eighty percent of the sports betting tax revenue will be deposited into the Education fund, while 15 percent will be sent to local governments.
 The final five percent will be used to create programs that target problem gambling.

-Not having any retail sports betting options in the state will hurt the market a bit, but online sports betting has become the most popular way to bet on sports.
-Three of the biggest online sports betting operators have already launched in the state, and several more are on the way.
+Not having any retail sports betting options in the state hurts the market a bit, but online sports betting has become the most popular way to bet on sports.
+Three of the biggest online sports betting operators have already launched in the state, and several others are options in Tennessee.

-The Tennessee Education Lottery has placed some strict rules and regulations on operators but it has not deterred operators such as DraftKings and FanDuel from launching in the state.
-The entire midwest portion of the US has seen growth in sports betting, and Tennesse is helping to drive that growth.
+The Tennessee Education Lottery has placed some strict rules and regulations on operators but it has not deterred operators such as DraftKings and FanDuel from thriving in the state.

 With a number of available betting markets being offered by sportsbooks in Tennessee, it should attract a wide range of sports bettors.
 The only major drawback is that there are no retail sportsbooks in the state and no place to gather and watch a big game while betting on your favorite team.